The-Grid-Data/TGS/tgs-004/doc/profiles.urlBlog.md

 Specifications:

-Description: ```Link to the root of the Profile’s page for content```

-Validation steps: ```The URL is for the website with the most published content that does not focus on the Profile’s services or operations.
-The text or content on the website will often have opinions and announcements concerning the Profile, its Sector, and its Subsector.
-If the Profile appears to have more than one blog (e.g. a news subpage on their website and a Medium page), choose the blog that has the most recently published content.```
+Description: ```The URL of the Profile's primary blog or news section.
+Use the root domain without "www" or "https://".```

+Validation steps: ```1.
+Check the Profile's website for a dedicated blog, news, or insights section.
+2. Confirm the URL is the root domain and does not include "www" or "https://".
+3. Validate that the URL leads to an active blog or news page related to the Profile.```

 In DBD: ```True```

-Notes: ```The purpose of this field is for people to learn more about the content that a Profile is creating.
+Notes:: ```The purpose of this field is for people to learn more about the content that a Profile is creating.
 Some companies will have a blog page on their website, but they may publish more frequently somewhere else for distribution purposes.
 Many companies also have a “news” page, which consolidates content such as articles, podcasts, press releases, and product announcements.```